vbwx/finddup/Manual.md

     Only print paths of files that have at least one duplicate.
     This is equivalent to the right path in the default output mode.

-    This switch might cause paths to be printed multiple times.
+    This option might cause paths to be printed multiple times.

 - **-s**